 The Louisville Townhouse

 The Rowan family owned and occupied a townhome in Louisville, Kentucky.
-Judge John Rowan was a land speculator, owning more than 4,000 acres around the Louisville area.
-In partnership, Rowan owned the wharf in Louisville including much of the riverfront.
+In addition to his political career as a United States Congressman, Judge John Rowan was a land speculator that owned more than 4,000 acres around the Louisville.
+In partnership, Rowan owned the wharf in Louisville including much of the city's riverfront.

 The Rowan family's Louisville townhouse is a two story brick building, three bays wide, set on an English basement primarily in the Federal style.